RicoJia/ricojia.github.io/_posts/2018/2018-01-05-linux-xwindow.markdown

 - Note that this command cannot be run in a script because running a script opens up a new shell.
 It can be sourced, though (source executes the command in the current shell).

-## Window Focus (Which seems to be an )

-On my Ubuntu 22.04 system, when trying to download webpages / images from Chrome / Firefox, I noticed that the download dialog box is not focused in the first place.
-After searching for auto-focusing, I came up with a sub-optimal solution: **auto-shift to window that the mouse currently hovers on.**

-1. `sudo apt install gnome-tweaks`
-2. `Press the Super (Windows) key and type Tweaks, then press Enter.`
-3. Choose `focus on hover`,
-    - If you don't want to see the other window that's out of focus already, choose "Raise Window When Focused"
-4. Press Alt + F2, type r, and press Enter. **This restarts the GNOME Shell without logging out.**

 ## What If I Can't See Images From Remote Machine?